 Democratic Republic of Congo

 The Community of Disciples of Christ in Congo (CDCC) in what today is the Democratic Republic of Congo (DRC) was founded in 1889.
 The church has been affiliated with the Christian Church (Disciples of Christ) in the United States since its inception.
 The church functions with 22 ecclesial regions located in the Equator, Bandundu, East Congo, Lower Congo and Kinshasa regions.
-The communities where the congregations are located are confronted with many socio-economic problems.

 The group is governed by women who hold shares with any funds being locked in a box with three locks.
 The funds cannot be accessed without the consent of the women who keeps the box and each of three women who have a key to each of the three locks.
 Loan decisions are made by the shareholders.